 5. Plant flea-resistant foliage — Certain plants will also deter fleas, including rosemary, mint and lemongrass.
 But, if you have pets, be sure to check if the plant you’re considering is toxic.
 Of the above, only rosemary is non-toxic.

 It will take patience and persistence, but repeating the above methods will reduce and eventually solve your flea problem.
 If there’s no change within a few months, you can also call in a professional exterminator to help.

-You might also want to check out how to get rid of fruit flies quickly if you find any at home.
+You might also want to check out how to get rid of ladybugs, how to get rid of fruit flies, how to get rid of moths or how to get rid of wasps quickly if you find any at home.
 We've also covered how to get rid of roaches, how to get rid of gnats, how to get rid of mosquitoes and how to get rid of ants.